madhubandru/Text-Classification-on-News-Articles-using-BERT-Framework/README.md

 #### Data Files

 We have included the all original data csv files and also include file <b>sample.csv</b> which is a renamed version of text.csv with heading added in the top row.
-We used same file all experiments.
+Same file has been used for all experiments.

 ##### Fields in Dataset
 1. Class - Category of the news